-Once time Kermit hung a Lampshade when Fozzie kept getting phone calls from various places... here.
-It ended with Kermit yelling "Will there be no end to this running gag?!"
-At which point Animal grabbed the phone and ran off with it.note
+- Once time Kermit hung a Lampshade when Fozzie kept getting phone calls from various places... here.
+It ended with Kermit yelling "Is there no end to this running gag?!"
+At which point Animal grabbed the phone, ripped it off the wall, and ran off with it.note

-Sesame Street had at least 3 very early "Ernie and Bert" segments where Bert loses his nose.
+- Sesame Street had at least three very early "Ernie and Bert" segments where Bert loses his nose.

 - German comedy series Harald und Eddi: Each episode starts with Harald Juhnke Breaking the Fourth Wall as an old-fashioned TV announcer:Harald: "Good evening, ladies and gentlemen, I'm happy to announce a new episode of our sketch show, Harald & Eddi —" (cut to Eddi, who's preoccupied with something, like food or handicraft, with the TV running in the background, with Harald on screen)Harald: (louder) "A new episode of our sketch show, Harald & Eddi!"Harald: (even louder) "Harald & Eddi!!"Harald: "Eddi!" (breaks the fourth wall and takes away whatever Eddi is occupied with, leaving Eddi flabbergasted)